NTNU-IMT/stormbird/interfaces/pystormbird/examples/3 - rotor_sails/README.md

-# Simulation of a single rotor sail
+# Simulation of rotor sails

-This example demonstrates how a single rotor sail can be simulated.
+This example demonstrates how rotor sails can be simulated, including how to use different correction techniques.

-**Important**: current tests indicate that the lifting line model is not capable of modeling a rotor sail accurately without some form of corrections.
-The drag forces
+Each example is compared against data from experiments that tested rotor sails in a wind tunnel.